Elmhurst station (LIRR)

-Elmhurst was a station of the Port Washington Branch of the Long Island Rail Road.
+The Elmhurst station was a station of the Port Washington Branch of the Long Island Rail Road.
 It was located on Broadway between Cornish and Whitney Avenues in the Elmhurst section of Queens, New York City.

 In 2014, the Metropolitan Transportation Authority (MTA) had proposed to rebuild the station.
 As of 2023, only a preliminary design study is funded, with construction being considered for a future MTA capital program.

 History

 19th and 20th century stations

 The first depot opened as Newtown in 1855 by the Flushing Railroad, and was demolished in 1888.
 The second depot opened around December 1888, was renamed Elmhurst in June 1897, had high platforms constructed in 1912, and was demolished around 1927.
 The elevated third and most recent depot opened in 1927 and was finally closed on January 22, 1985, being demolished shortly after.
 It stood on the east side of Broadway, a block south of the Elmhurst Avenue subway station.